Post-natal depression and anxiety is the elephant in the room. Post-natal When a new mother becomes depressed, it affects her and her new baby.

 Some women have not experienced happy relationships with their own mothers, and don’t know how to be kind mothers themselves, with no one to model themselves on.
 Some women are so perfectionistic that they can’t forgive themselves for making the wrong guess when caring for their baby – changing a nappy when the baby is hungry, or feeding her when she is really too hot, or waking her from her sleep are not sins nor evidence of poor parenting, but that can be hard for some women to believe.

 Some women compare themselves to others.
 Instead of feeling supported by other mothers, they feel judged or don’t themselves believe that they are measuring up.
-All of this self-talk about failure or being not good enough will lead to depression.
+All of this self-talk about failure or being not good enough will lead to post-natal depression.

 Some women become socially isolated once they have their baby.
 They may have had many of their social emotional needs met in the workplace, and maternity leave then becomes hell rather than a joy.